ix/oxidizer/README.md

 # oxidizer
-(wip) file corruptor for producing funny video game ROMs
+File corruptor for producing funny video game ROMs.

+It works somewhat similarly to the Vinesauce ROM Corruptor except

+- It is cross platform.
+- It has no graphical user interface.
+- It doesn't have more complex features such as CPU jamming protection or header preservation.